J-1 Visa Immigration Lawyer Philadelphia

 The J-visa is multifaceted.
 It can not only be used by exchange students, but also by au pairs, trainees, interns, graduate students, some diplomats, and even individuals engaged in certain temporary occupations.
 For example, if you are a foreign youth seeking to be placed with a host family in order to take care of their child, the J-visa may be appropriate for you as well.
 There is a limit on the hours you may work, and on the period you may stay.
 Allow a Philadelphia immigration attorney at our office to prepare your visa application.

-You should be aware that the receipt and use of a J-visa can have certain unintended consequences of which you should be aware.
+You should keep in mind that the receipt and use of a J-visa can have certain unintended consequences of which you should be aware of.
 For example, some J-visa recipients may have foreign residency requirements that must be fulfilled after the conclusion of their stay in the United States, prior to returning to this country.

 The amount of time you can stay in the United States depends on the basis for your J-1 visa.
 Generally, J-1 status lasts for the extent of the exchange program in the United States.
 Other programs vary in length.
 For example, an intern can stay for a year, while a post-secondary student who requires training upon completion of their program can stay for 18 months or longer.

 Each case is different, and we are prepared to advise you regarding your particular situation.
-Note that the J-visa is not appropriate for students who seek to study for a full college term in the United States and plan to seek employment after graduation (those students should seek the F visa).
-Reach out to a Philadelphia immigration lawyer at our office, and we will be happy to walk you through the entire process.
+Note that the J-visa is not appropriate for students who are looking to study for a full college term in the United States and plan to seek employment after graduation (those students should seek the F visa).
+Reach out to a Philadelphia Immigration Lawyer at our office, and we will be happy to walk you through the entire process.

 Call for a Free Consultation with a Philadelphia Immigration Lawyer

 The U.S. applies closer scrutiny to visa applications than it has in the past.
 We can help ensure your application is done correctly and turned in on time.
-Contact Our Philadelphia J-1 Visa Immigration Lawyers Online, or call 215-543-7220 in (Philadelphia immigration lawyer) or 609-775-9567 in New Jersey to schedule a free initial consultation to discuss your situation.
+Contact Our Philadelphia J-1 Visa Immigration Lawyers online, or call 215-673-7733 in (Philadelphia immigration lawyer) or 609-656-0909 in New Jersey to Schedule a Free Initial Consultation to discuss your situation.

 This content was written on behalf of Greg Prosmushkin.